LeadSuite

 Case Detail

-The case detail page is where investigators spend most of their time.
+The case detail page is where investigators spend most of their time, so it needed to work as an operating surface, not a report.
 I restructured it around a vertical navigation with distinct views: an overview with the case summary and map, a timeline and map view for spatial-temporal analysis, and an evidence tab.
-Each view serves a different mode of investigative thinking without cluttering the others.
+Each view supports a different mode of investigative thinking without cluttering the others.

 Timeline + Map